abap2UI5-apps/abap-sql-console/README.md

 # a2UI5 App - SQL Console
-Browser-based SQL Console that eliminates the need to install Eclipse or SAP GUI.
+SQL Console in Your Browser – No Need for Eclipse or SAP GUI Installation

 ##### Features
 * Execute SQL commands